Leantime/docs/technical/classes/Leantime/Domain/Calendar/Services/Calendar.md

 ---
 ### addEvent

-Adds a new event to the users calendar
+Adds a new event to the user's calendar

 ```php
 public Calendar::addEvent(array $values): int|false